 Biography

 A Boston area native, Dr. Waldman received Bachelor's degrees in Psychology from Johns Hopkins University and Music Composition from The Peabody Conservatory, both in 1998.
 He is a graduate of the University of Massachusetts Medical School (2003) and completed his residency here at the University of New Mexico (2006), where he was a chief resident.
-Dr. Waldman joined UNM as faculty in 2009 and was the Family Medicine Inpatient Director from 2009-2014.
-From 2013 to 2020 Dr. Waldman was the UNM Family Medicine Residency Program Director.
+Dr. Waldman joined UNM as full time faculty in 2009 and was the Family Medicine Inpatient Director from 2009-2014.

 Personal Statement

-Dr. Waldman has a passion for Graduate Medical Education and teaching Diagnostic Reasoning.
-Dr. Waldman works to help support the growth and development of Primary Care programs throughout the state of New Mexico.
-Currently he is working to help create a new Family Medicine residency with support from a Rural Residency Planning and Development HRSA grant, partnering with Northern Navajo Medical Center.
+I have a passion for Medical Education and teaching Clinical Reasoning.
+In my career I have worked to help support the growth and development of Family Medicine programs throughout the state of New Mexico.
+Recently I worked to help create a new Family Medicine residency with support from a Rural Residency Planning and Development HRSA grant, partnering with Northern Navajo Medical Center.
+The Shiprock-UNM Family Medicine Residency graduated their first class in 2025. ?

 Areas of Specialty